 Who wrote the four Gospels, and what is each accounts seeking to convey?
-Let’s take a look at the books of Matthew, Mark, Luke, and John and explore the ways each author lays out their telling of the life and ministry of Jesus Christ.
+Let’s take a look at the books of Matthew, Mark, Luke, and John and explore the ways each author lays out their telling of the life and Jesus ministry.

 What Do All Four Gospels Have in Common?

 Before we break down each written Gospel account by its unique characteristics, let’s first examine what all four of the Gospels have in common.
 Obviously, all four Gospels share a common focus on the person and teachings of Jesus.
 It has been said by scholars that each Gospel follows a common progression:

 - An overview of the miracles and teachings of Jesus

 - An account of Jesus’ betrayal, trial, and death

 - An account of Jesus’ resurrection and final instructions and assurances to His followers While these four elements are present in Matthew, Mark, Luke, and John, they differ in what they choose to focus on and who they are writing to.